Smith Glacier: Davis Ice Rise

+An ice rise, 4 nmi long, near the terminus of Smith Glacier, 8 nmi southeast of Mayo Peak, Bear Peninsulat.

+Mapped by USGS from USN aerial photographs taken 1966 and Landsat imagery taken 1972-73.

+Named by US-ACAN after Commander Arthur R. Davis, USN, Supply Officer, Operation Deep Freeze, 1975-76 and 1976-77.

+Mapping and name

-Mapped by USGS from ground surveys and USN air photos, 1959–65.
-Named by US-ACAN after Philip M. Smith (Smith Bluffs), Deputy Director, Office of Polar Programs, National Science Foundation, who in the period 1956–71 participated in many expeditions to Antarctica in field and supervisory capacities.
+The Smith Glacier was mapped by United States Geological Survey (USGS) from ground surveys and United States Navy air photos, 1959–65.

+It was named by the United States Advisory Committee on Antarctic Names (US-ACAN) after Philip M. Smith (Smith Bluffs), Deputy Director, Office of Polar Programs, National Science Foundation, who in the period 1956–71 participated in many expeditions to Antarctica in field and supervisory capacities.

+Glaciology

 In 2001, Dr. Andrew Shepherd, a research fellow at the Center for Polar Observation and Modeling at University College London, said that Smith Glacier was losing mass quickly and contributing to the slow rise of the oceans.

 In 2011, Hamish Pritchard, a scientist with the British Antarctic Survey in Cambridge, UK, said that Smith Glacier was thinning at a rate of 27 feet per year.

-In 2016, a study published in the journal Nature Communication, which relied on airborne radar measurements, found that melting of the ice shelves’ grounding zones between the years 2000 and 2009 removed between 984 to about 1,607 feet of solid ice beneath the Smith Glacier.
+In 2016, a study published in the journal Nature Communication, which relied on airborne radar measurements, found that melting of the ice shelves’ grounding zones between the years 2000 and 2009 removed between 984 and about 1,607 feet of solid ice beneath the Smith Glacier.

 The Smith Glacier lost more ice than any other glacier studied for the report.
 The researchers found that the Smith Glacier retreated by about 21 miles during the period from 1996 to 2011.

 The scientists concluded that the size of the retreat was partly a result of both the unique topography underneath the ice that allowed more ocean water to sneak in between the ice and the land below.